nostradomus/LHCreate-2017/source/README.md

 The above Arduino sketches are to be loaded in the ATmega328p chip of the respective µ-controller board.

 ### External libraries
 Some of these sketches require external libraries.
 Please check below table for cross-references.
-This source folder also contains snapshots from these libraries at the time of built (tested version).
+This source folder also contains snapshots from these libraries at the time of build (tested version).
 Libraries can be installed using the [standard procedure](https://www.arduino.cc/en/Guide/Libraries).

 library        | to be used in    | origin                                               | docs                                                     | notes
 ---------------|------------------|------------------------------------------------------|----------------------------------------------------------|------------------------------------